OpenFAST/openfast/docs/source/user/aerodyn/theory.rst

 The buoyant force acting on an element depends on its instantaneous orientation and depth.
 The orientation is defined by heading and inclination angles, which are calculated for each element at every time step.
-Total water depth is defined by the user, relative to the mean sea level.
+Total water depth is defined by the user, relative to the still water level (or relative to the mean sea level when running AeroDyn in standalone mode with the AeroDyn driver).
 The instantaneous depth of each element is based on the total water depth and element position and is calculated at each time step.

 .. _AD_buoy_bladestower: